Preference Analysis Using Random Spanning Trees: A Stochastic Sampling Approach to Inconsistent Pairwise Comparisons: Stochastic approach to spanning trees

 \subsection{Spanning trees for incomplete pairwise comparison judgements}

-\citet{Harker1987a} investigated incomplete sets of judgements where the DMs are allowed to respond with "do not know" or "not sure" to some judgements.
+Harker \citep{Harker1987a} investigated incomplete sets of judgements where the DMs are allowed to respond with "do not know" or "not sure" to some judgements.
 This is an important issue to investigate as the probability of acquiring an incomplete set of PC judgements increases with an increase in the total number of items for comparison \citep{Fedrizzi2007}.
 Both the REV and the RGM methods are inappropriate in such cases due to the fact that the PC matrix cannot be constructed without estimating/imputing the missing judgements.

-The spanning trees can be applied also to partial comparison matrix with the help of the Kirchoff formula (See details in \citep{Siraj2012}).
+The spanning trees approach can be applied also to partial comparison matrices with the help of the Kirchoff formula (See details in \citep{Siraj2012}).
 This implies that generating combinations of spanning trees is not restricted to only complete sets of judgements, and therefore, generating preference frequencies and rank-order frequencies are possible from incomplete pairwise comparisons, without any modification.

 The implication of having an incomplete set of judgements is that the total number of combinations will be smaller than the number possible from a complete sets of judgements.
-This permits the DM to only express values for those PC judgements for which he/she is sufficiently confident, avoiding forcing the DM to provide judgements when he/she is not sufficiently confident - in so doing maintaining the reliability of the preference information considered in the decision support process.
+This permits the DM to only express values for those PC judgements for which he/she is willing to provide input, avoiding forcing the DM to provide complete set of judgements.
+This ensures maintaining the integrity and reliability of the information considered in the decision support process \citep{li2022consensus,zhang2021personalized}.